gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

     one another, as well as molecules being wrongly oriented.
-    As the minimization progresses, the potential energy rapidly decreases and reaches a large and negative value, which is usually a good sign as it indicates that the atoms are now at appropriate distances from each others.
+    As the minimization progresses, the potential energy rapidly decreases and reaches a large and negative value, which is usually the sign
+    that the atoms are located at appropriate distances from each other.

 ..  container:: justify